Grassley tweets to reach White House staffer who ‘keeps watch on’ President Trump

 The peculiar choice of words used by Mr. Grassley was quickly made fun of by fellow Twitter users more critical of the president.
 CNN correspondent Ana Navarro-Cárdenas said that the senator’s tweet suggests Mr. Trump needs to be monitored “like a puppy or colicky baby,” while Daniel W. Drezner the author of a book about the president called “The Toddler in Chief,” tweeted to Mr. Grassley: “Thank you so much Senator for blurbing my next book!”

-Mr. Trump was vacationing at his Mar-a-Lago club in Florida at the time of the senator’s tweet.
+Mr. Trump was vacationing in Florida at the time of the senator’s tweet.
 He did not immediately respond publicly.

 Sign up for Daily Newsletters